-Results are different depending on the context; in the U.S. in 2015, 89% of clients experienced improvements in their symptoms (91% in 2014) and 84% reported improvements in functional areas such as meeting their basic needs, employment, and community and social involvement (85% in 2014).
+In the U.S. in 2015, 89% of clients experienced improvements in their symptoms (91% in 2014) and 84% reported improvements in functional areas such as meeting their basic needs, employment, and community and social involvement (85% in 2014).
 In 2015 in Ethiopia, 95% of clients in the most recent six-month assessment reported reduced symptoms in at least one area of psychological symptoms or behavioral problems.
 Impact varied but was similar in other program locations.
 In Jordan, Dadaab, and Nairobi, the percentage of clients who received a 6-month assessment in the period Sept.
 1 2014-Aug.
 31 2015 who showed improvement in at least one area of psychological symptoms or behavioral problems: Jordan: 92.3% in Dadaab: 98.3% and in Nairobi: 96%.
 And in CVT’s new program in Uganda, 100% of clients showed improvement in at least one area of symptoms at the 3-month follow up in 2015.
 (As the program is new, no clients had yet reached the 6-month mark in 2015.)

 Community or Constituency Served

 We provide healing to individuals and communities affected by torture, including refugees and asylum seekers.